 I am a grey haired software developer from New Zealand, previously living in London, UK.
-I'm a freelance contractor, and I've worked at BBC Worldwide on a redevelopment of the Top Gear website and a redevelopment of the bbc.co.uk homepage and Universal Music on various projects including Universal Music Japan.
-I'm currently at ANZ working on mobile apps.
+I used to be a freelance contractor, and I've worked at BBC Worldwide on a redevelopment of the Top Gear and bbc.co.uk (homepage) websites, and Universal Music on various projects including Universal Music Japan.
+I'm currently working at Pushpay, helping make the boat go faster.

 I also write my own iOS apps

 I have worked on many projects over my 20+ years in the industry, including point-of-sale systems, warehouse management systems, web-based applications, hand-held mobile applications, enterprise messaging applications, high volume web sites and most things in between.
 Previous employers include: